 L-Theanine Supplement Dosages

-But the generally recommended l-theanine dosage is 200-400 mg once or twice daily, with a maximum intake of 1,200 mg per day.
-(46)
+But the usual recommended l-theanine dosage is 200-400 mg once or twice daily.

-We suggest starting with a low dosage and note how you feel.
+We suggest starting with a low dosage, then note how you feel.

-You can then gradually increase your dosage until you get the benefits you are looking for.
+You can then gradually increase the dosage until you get the benefits you are looking for.

-There are no reported safety concerns despite widespread use, and no known drug interactions.
+There are no reported safety concerns despite widespread use and few drug interactions.

-A few adverse reactions reported in studies using tea extracts include headache, dizziness, and digestive upset.
-(47)
+A few adverse reactions reported in studies using tea extracts include headache and drowsiness

 Talk to your doctor about taking l-theanine if you are undergoing chemotherapy or taking cholesterol-lowering medicines or sedatives since l-theanine can alter the effects of these drugs.

-Lastly, l-theanine supplements are not advised for pregnant or breastfeeding women since its safety has not been determined for these groups.
-(49)
+Lastly, l-theanine supplements are not advised for pregnant or breastfeeding women because their safety has not been determined for these groups.

 If you choose to get your l-theanine from tea, how much should you drink?

-The recommended maximum intake of tea is 5 cups per day.
-(50)
+The generally recommended tea intake is around 3 cups per day.

-Drinking more is generally not advised due to the caffeine content.
+Drinking more is generally not advised for several reasons, including too much caffeine.

-It doesn’t much matter the kind of tea you drink as a source of l-theanine since black, green, oolong, and green teas all contain similar amounts.
+It doesn’t much matter the kind of tea you drink as a source of l-theanine since black, white, oolong, and green teas all contain similar amounts.

 But you can affect how much l-theanine is in your tea by how you brew it and drink it.